Paraaa/HOLLM/README.md

     ```bash
     ./experiments/run_fcnet.sh
     ```
 -   **NB201 Benchmarks:** For NB201 we opted for a different prompting strategy.
-Implementation details can be found in this repository: [HOLLM](https://github.com/automl/hollm/tree/main )
+Implementation details can be found in this repository: <Anonym>

 - **Run Real World Benchmarks:** For Penicillin, CarSideImpact and VehicleSafety run the `run_real_world.sh` script: